kpwahn/21st-century-learners/docs/intro-to-tech/design.md

 4. 3 links to other pages

 Good luck!
 And if you need any help, just post on our [Discord server!](https://discord.gg/NVq4JK8B)

+## Feedback

+We want to hear from you!
+Help improve our course for other learners by taking [this quick survey](https://docs.google.com/forms/d/e/1FAIpQLSdrENiLGrwWq7oe-GPvIK89R_gk6_IYDgOHyF4SuwqNcomHIg/viewform) (~3 minutes).
+Thank you so much!